 However, we don’t bring a lot of other things with us in our basket.
 For the past few years we’ve brought barbeque sandwiches (from a restaurant!), a couple of wedges of nice cheese, crackers, and a bottle of wine.
 That’s it.
 It has really simplified things for us on Holy Saturday, which leaves time to attend the services and maintain a quiet, reflective home.

 Tired kids = Cranky kids = Stressed mom = Joyless Holy Week

 Making sleep a priority may look different for different families.
 Those who homeschool or have a flexible schedule can make sure that kids get naps/ rest time during the day.
 Other families who live close to their church may take the children for part of each service, leaving in time for bedtime.

-My husband and I have decided to take the children to some, but not all of the services.
-We go as a family to Holy Unction, Holy Friday, and Pascha.
-My husband and I then split the other services and attend those alone.
-He serves at the altar for a few services, and I chant and sing in the choir at others.
-When our children are a little older, we will probably reevaluate our system.
+When our children were very little, my husband and I decided to take the children to some, but not all, of the services.
+We went as a family to Holy Unction, Holy Friday, and Pascha.
+My husband and I then split the other services and attended those alone.
+He served at the altar for a few services, and I chanted and sang in the choir at others.
+As our children are getting older, we are reevaluating our system.
 For now, though, it works for us.
 This brings me to my next point…

 5. Find Your Balance

 If you asked ten different Orthodox mothers how they handle Holy Week and children, you will get ten different answers.
 Some take their children to every service and expect them to be fully awake and participate.
 Others bring the children and let them sleep on the floor.
 Some hire babysitters and go to services without them.
 Others, like me, go to some services as a family and some alone.

 Your approach may be determined by your cultural background, the practice in your local parish, your parenting style, and your particular family situation.
 And, that’s ok.

 Talk with your priest and seek his advice.
 Speak to your godmother or sponsor and find out how she handled the situation.
 Discuss it with your spouse and come to an agreement.